Jakub-Ner/Jakub-Ner/src/content/pages/featured-projects.md

 Following Citified win at Hack The Climate 2023, my team delivered the interactive map of Bieruń within 7 months.
-As the lead software engineer, I managed the entire technical process: designing the backend in **Nest.js**, DevOps tasks like configuring nginx and orchestrating containerized services, and frontend **React.js** implementation including map functionalities, SEO enhancements and prerendering with **Node.js**.
+As the lead software engineer, I managed the entire technical process: designing the backend in **NestJS**, DevOps tasks like configuring nginx and orchestrating containerized services, and frontend **React.js** implementation including map functionalities, SEO enhancements and prerendering with **Node.js**.